Clustering of Local Extrema in Planck CMB maps: Summary and conclusions

-Unweighted TPCF of local extrema illustrated different behavior particularly for $\theta\lesssim15'$ with different values.
-While applying unweighted TPCF estimators for \texttt{Cross} map reduced this discrepancy and leading to almost same behavior for $\Psi_{\diamond-\diamond}(\theta\lesssim 15')$ for various observed map.
-But the deviation between results of observational data sets and Gaussian CMB map remained.
-Mentioned deviation decreased by increasing the threshold.
-The symmetry behavior for $\Psi_{\diamond-\diamond}(\delta_T\ge \vartheta \sigma_0)$ and $\Psi_{\diamond-\diamond} (\delta_T\le \vartheta \sigma_0)$ were confirmed when we considered peaks and trough rather than pixel reported by \cite{Rossi:2009wm} for {\it WMAP}.
-The value of $\theta$ around {\it Doppler peak} as a function of threshold was decreasing function.
-Our results demonstrated that for $\vartheta\gtrsim+1.0$ we are able to put more consistent constraint on the amplitude of the mass function according to the value of $\Psi_{\diamond-\diamond}(\theta\sim 70'-75')$.
-The scale-independent bias factor for peaks above threshold at high threshold demonstrated $\mathcal{B}_{pk}\sim \vartheta$ which is compatible for sharp clipping in Gaussian regime, for {\it Planck} sets.
-The scale-dependent part of bias for peak statistics illustrated that some features in the angular scale interval $20'\lesssim\theta \lesssim80'$.
-For small scales, some deviations between CMB simulated maps and {Planck} data have been recognized. we have some deviations from results for simulated map.
-The higher value of threshold implies the better consistency between observed and simulated CMB maps.
+The unweighted TPCF of local extrema illustrated consistent behaviour in different separation components in all thresholds.
+For high enough thresholds, the $\Psi_{\rm pk-pk}$ was almost less than the value expected for the fiducial Gaussian simulations.
+However, the clustering of local extrema reveals good consistency between different component separations (see Fig. \ref{fig:TPCFn}).
+Our results revealed that foreground and shot-noise have been excluded in a proper way from different component separations and there is good consistency between the end-to-end simulations and corresponding observed maps when we are dealing with clustering of local extrema.
+The symmetry behaviour for $\Psi_{\diamond-\diamond}(\delta_T\ge \vartheta \sigma_0)$ and $\Psi_{\diamond-\diamond} (\delta_T\le \vartheta \sigma_0)$ was confirmed when we considered peaks and troughs rather than pixels reported by \cite{Rossi:2009wm} for {\it WMAP}.
+The value of $\theta$ around the Doppler peak as a function of threshold was decreasing (Fig. \ref{fig:bump_peak}).
+Our results demonstrated that, for $\vartheta\sim0$, we are able to put robust constraint on the amplitude of the mass function according to the value of $\Psi_{\diamond-\diamond}(\theta\approx 70-75)$ arcmin.
+The scale-independent bias factor for peaks above threshold at high threshold demonstrated $\mathcal{B}_{\rm pk}\sim \vartheta$ which is compatible for sharp clipping in the Gaussian regime, for {\it Planck} sets.
+The scale-dependent part of the bias for peak statistics illustrated some features in the angular scale interval, $20{\rm arcmin}\lesssim\theta \lesssim80{\rm arcmin}$.
+For small scales, some deviations between CMB simulated maps and {\it Planck} data have been recognized.
+The higher value of threshold implies the better consistency between $\mathcal{B}_{\rm pk}$ for observed and simulated CMB maps (Fig. \ref{fig:bias}).

-The non-Gaussianity has a contribution in unweighted TPCF of local extrema.
-Accordingly, we found that $\Psi_{pk-pk}(\vartheta\ge+1.0)$ for \texttt{SMICA} has a deviation from Gaussian prediction.
-But for the rest value of thresholds and even for other type of observed maps, there is good consistency with Gaussianity.
-Subsequently, this non-Gaussianity may have systematic reason instead of primordial origin.
-The genus topology of {\it Planck} maps demonstrated a consistency with Gaussian prediction.
-However, the $G_2$ as a function of threshold for \texttt{SEVEM} had a deviation from that of predicted for Gaussian field.